microsoft/AzureSynapseScriptsAndAccelerators/Migration/SQLServer/1_TranslateTableDDLs/README.md

 (1)  translate_config.json: This file specifies the SQL Server Name, Security setting, and Output files folder.

-(2)  SourceToTargetTablesConfig.xlsx.
-This file has a list of items that specify the SQL Server Database, Schema Name, Table Name, desired Synapse table Schema name, and table distribution.
-You can use/modify the **GenerateSourceToTargetConfig.sql** inside Utilities folder to generate a starter SourceToTargetTablesConfig.xlsx.
+(2)  SourceToTargetTablesConfig.xlsx. (or SourceToTargetTablesConfig.csv): This file (.xslx or .csv) has a list of items that specify the SQL Server Database, Schema Name, Table Name, desired Synapse table Schema name, and table distribution.
+You can use/modify the **GenerateSourceToTargetConfig.sql** inside Utilities folder to generate a starter SourceToTargetTablesConfig.xlsx or SourceToTargetTablesConfig.csv.

 The definition and sample values for each row in **translate_config.json** file is described in below table: